kirbycope/zelda-godot/README.md

     - The GitHub Pages config points to the `main` branch and `/docs` directory
 1. Enter `index.html`
 1. Select "Save"
+1. Commit the code to trigger a GitHub Pages deployment (above), or run the code locally (below)

 ### Running the web server locally
 1. Open the root folder using [VS Code](https://code.visualstudio.com/)